innosuisse-smaragd/dmia/README.md

 ```
 turbo dev
 ```
+Once the command executed, you can access the app on [localhost:5173](http://localhost:5173)

 Once you are done running the project, simply press the keys __"ctrl & c"__ to stop the process

+## Testing user
+The user details for testing are :
+- Alexandra Müller
+- 25.08.1973